 - Digitalisation, artificial intelligence, new technologies and their impact on LTIs’ business and financial practices.

-- Emerging risks: health risks, cyber risks, catastrophic risks, business interruption and their impact on LTIs.
+Emerging risks: health risks, cyber risks, catastrophic risks, climate risks, business interruption and their impact on LTIs.